MsCandieCane/Discord-Role-Manager/README.md

 1. Install nodejs
 2. In the Main Directory, use the command `npm install`
-3. Configure config.json to your liking and add your token.
+3. Configure config.json to your liking and add your bot token.
 4. Run app.js